jwoo2000/lightbringer/README.md

 When conducting our observational technique, players were instructed to talk out loud and describe their thoughts as they were playing the game.
 The person conducting the interview was instructed to not help the player unless they were completely stuck or if they requested help.
 This was to help us understand the thought patterns of our players and discover any areas in the game that were difficult to understand.

 A survey was conducted after playing the game as part of our querying evaluation.
-The survey was about the games control scheme and if the controls are conventional/easy to use.
+The survey was about the game's control scheme and if the controls are conventional/easy to use.
 The survey followed the System Usability Scale (SUS) to evaluate the usability of the game’s controls.
 The survey also featured some questions about what the players liked, disliked and changes they like to see be made to the game.

 ### Summary of Findings
 **Results of the SUS survey**